 Nature serves as a model for this technology for obtaining drinking water.
 Plants and animals show how it works: a 30-metre-high Canary Island pine tree at the altitudes of La Palma or Hierro can “comb out” about 50 litres per day from the fog with its long needles thanks to the trade winds.
 The dune grass in the Namib Desert manages 4 litres per foggy night.
 This is also where the 2 cm tall fog drinker beetle lives.
 It stands against the fog clouds with its head down.
 When the condensing water drops on the slanted body have reached a size of about 5 mm, the water runs down the grooves on the beetle’s back to its mouthparts.
 The amount of water absorbed corresponds to about 40 % of its body weight.

-After many years of research and testing, the WaterFoundation has developed the so-called CloudFisher, an effective and durable fog collector to convert moisture from the air into clean drinking water in areas with high fog density.
+After many years of research and testing, Peter Trautwein (aqualonis GmbH) has developed the so-called CloudFisher for the WaterFoundation: an effective and durable fog collector to convert moisture from the air into clean drinking water in areas with high fog density.
 It is the first fog collector that can withstand high wind speeds of up to 120 km/h.
 It is quick and easy to install, requires no energy and is extremely low-maintenance.
 All materials used are food-safe.
 Thanks to its performance, the CloudFisher guarantees countless people high-quality drinking water that meets WHO standards at low cost.